 Mackenzie Borum, Agnes Scott College '20 Mackenzie is a senior at Agnes Scott College from Greenville, South Carolina, and is a Biology major and Education and Environmental & Sustainability Studies double minor.
 She is particularly interested in urban ecology, environmental education, and sustainable development.
 Mackenzie's research in the Levin lab focused on the effects of artificial light at night on growth and development of nestling barn swallows and mockingbirds.
 She continued this line of research on campus mockingbirds, funded by a Norene Boring Undergraduate Research Grant from the Georgia Ornithological Society.

 Ilsse Ortega, Agnes Scott College '20 Ilsse is a senior at Agnes Scott College.
 She's on the pre-med track and is notorious for getting excited about all aspects of biology, especially whatever she's currently learning about in her classes!
 Ilsse's research in the Levin lab focused on haemosporidian parasites of barn swallows.
 She was interested in seeing if parasite lineages can provide clues about where and when barn swallows become infected with these blood parasites.
 Her research was supported by Agnes Scott.
+Update: Ilsse has been up to all sorts of amazing things, including working for Stacey Abrams!

 Emily Smith, Agnes Scott College '20 Emily is a senior at Agnes Scott College from Kingsport, Tennessee and is a Biology and Mathematics double major.
 She's especially interested in modeling biological systems and she's passionate about finding alternatives to plastic in our everyday lives.
 Emily's research in the Levin lab focused on barn swallow eggs; she imaged eggs to examine variation in speckle patterns between clutches and among females.
 Her research was supported by the Goizueta Foundation STEM Success Initiative.
+Update: Emily is now a PhD student at Emory University studying evolution in worms!

 Jackie Umana, Agnes Scott College '20 Jackie is a senior at Agnes Scott from El Salvador.
 She is majoring in Biology with a minor in chemistry and is interested in working with wildlife.
 Jackie's research in the Levin lab investigated the relationship between male ventral plumage coloration and breeding colony size.
 Her research was supported by the Goizueta Foundation STEM Success Initiative.